tsankesara/Instagram-Mass-Account_Generator/README.md

 *WORK TO BE DONE*

-1) Check if proxy is workinng before rediricting
+1) Check if proxy is working before rediricting to instagram

 *NEXT PROJECTS*